jbeeko/TypeUp/README.md

         Region: BC
         Country: Canada"

-(parseFSON typeof<Contract> data) :?> Contract
+let contract = (parseFSON typeof<Contract> data) :?> Contract

 ```

-This will result in a Contract equal to the following:
+This will result in the following FSI output

 ```
 val it : Models.Contract =